Raj-9719/GDP-per-Capita-/README.md

 Dataset & provenance

 Current status: the dataset file (GDP Per Capita.xlsx) is included in this repository.
-I could not automatically verify the external data source inside the workbook (the .twbx is a packaged Tableau workbook).
-Please confirm and replace the placeholder below with the actual source(s):

 Suggested format:

 Source: World Bank — GDP per capita (current US$) — https://data.worldbank.org/ (or the actual source you used)

-Years covered: e.g. 2010–2024 (update with exact years present)
+Years covered: e.g. 1960–2024 (update with exact years present)

 Notes: units (current US$, constant US$, PPP), any currency conversions performed, and whether population was used to compute per-capita figures.